edeposit/edeposit.amqp.harvester/docs/index.rst

 API
 ---
-Whole module is divided into three parts:
+Whole module is divided into following parts:

 Scrappers
 +++++++++